 You are absent from Australia if you are not physically in Australia.

-Alice is not an Australian citizen or the holder of an Australian permanent residency visa, or a New Zealand citizen.
+Alice is not an Australian citizen or the holder of an Australian permanent residency visa, or a New Zealand citizen with a Special Category Visa (Subclass 444).
 She stopped living in Australia on 1 February 2017 and was not in Australia at 31 December 2017.

 Alice is an absentee owner and must notify us that she is an absentee owner before 15 January 2018.